 - It’s 100% scientific proven fact that WIFI causes brain cancer.
 Randomly unplug the wifi cable modem all the time because you’re a kind, caring flatmate that would never want cancer to happen to your roomies.
 Be humble about it, though.
 No-one likes a boaster.
 Never admit to the steps you’re taking to save their lives.

 - If any of your flatmates want to have a talk and are not abiding by the post-it rules mentioned above, the best way to avoid this conversation is to pretend you don’t speak a word of English.
 Declare “ME NO SPEAK NO ENGLISH” and then continue your gossip on your mobile in clear, perfect English.

 - Keep the mood light-hearted by doing constant pranks on your flatmates.
 Put food colouring in the iron, replace oreo centres with toothpaste and wrap their bedroom doors with clingwrap.
 Watch as HILARITY ENSUES!

 - Got a creative side?
 Show your appreciation to your flatmates by painting a “family mural” in the loungeroom.
-Even if you're not artistic just go for it anyway.
+Even if you're not artistic, go for it anyway!
 Abstract art is all the rage at the moment.

-- Take up an instrument such as the drums, ukelele or guitar to serenade your mates to show them how much you love them.
-Practise at all hours and all times to perfect it for them with later.
+Take up an instrument such as the drums, ukelele or guitar to serenade your mates to show them how much you love them.
+Practice at all hours, and all times, to perfect it for them with later.